PhantomGamers/TellTaleWidescreenPatcher/README.md

 Game Name | Issues
 ----------- | -----------
 Batman - The Telltale Series | Two black bars on the top and bottom in the middle of the screen
-Batman The Enemy Within - The Telltale Series | None found Guardians of the Galaxy | None found
-Minecraft - Story Mode | Doesn't work, use Flawless Widescreen's Wolf Among Us patch Minecraft Story Mode - Season Two | None found
+Batman The Enemy Within - The Telltale Series | Played through 100%, works Guardians of the Galaxy | Played through 100%, works Minecraft - Story Mode | Doesn't work, use Flawless Widescreen's Wolf Among Us patch Minecraft Story Mode - Season Two | None found
 Tales from the Borderlands | Doesn't work, use Flawless Widescreen's Wolf Among Us patch